DataDog/dd-sdk-android/docs/Migrating_To_1.0.0.md

 #### Attributes

-The attributes were created or removed with the `Logger.addField()` or `Logger.removeField()` methods.
-These methods were rename for consistency purposes, and are now  `Logger.addAttribute()` and`Logger.removeAttribute()`, but they will behave the same way as the old ones.
+In earlier versions, attributes were created or removed with the `Logger.addField()` or `Logger.removeField()` methods.
+These methods were renamed for consistency purposes, and are now `Logger.addAttribute()` and `Logger.removeAttribute()`.
+Their behavior remains the same.